City Center

 • A pedestrian bridge that provides passage over 28th Street

-• 4.6 miles of new non-motorized trails that link to regional destinations, including north to Grand Rapids and south to Byron Township.
+• 4.6 mile non-motorized trail network that links to regional destinations, including north to Grand Rapids and south to Byron Township.
 Trail connections will link Pinery Park to the City Center, to Porter Street businesses and Grace Christian University.

 • Utility line relocation